-What are Liquid Assets
+Liquid Assets Definition

-Liquid assets are assets that can be transformed into cash rapidly, with negligible effect on the price available in the entire market.
-Such assets comprise of government bonds and money market instruments.
-The foreign currency market is believed to be globally the highest liquid market across the world since a huge amount of money is being exchanged every day and thus, making extremely difficult for a person to effect the worldwide exchange rate.
+These assets can be transformed into cash rapidly, with a negligible effect on the price available in the entire market.
+Such assets comprise government bonds and money market instruments.
+The foreign currency marketCurrency MarketFor those wishing to invest in currencies, the currency market is a one-stop solution.
+In the currency market different currencies are bought and sold by participants operating in various jurisdictions across the world.
+It is important in international trade and is also known as Forex or Foreign Exchange. is believed to be globally the highest liquid market since a vast amount of money is being exchanged every day and thus, making it extremely difficult for a person to affect the worldwide exchange rate.

-List of Liquid Assets
+List Of Liquid Assets

 - Cash in Hand